BetonQuest/BetonQuest/docs/Documentation/Configuration.md

   * `full` is played when the player executes `/journal` but his inventory is full.

-A list of all possible sounds for the latest Minecraft version can be found [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Sound.html).
+A list of all possible sounds for the latest Minecraft version can be found <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Sound.html" target="_blank">here</a>.

 ### Conversation Command Banlist
 `cmd_blacklist` is a list of commands that cannot be used during a conversation.
 Remember that you can only type single words (command names) here!